-The Northern Gateway is a controversial pipeline project proposed to run from the Athabasca oil sands in Alberta to the north coast of BC.
+The Northern Gateway is a controversial pipeline project proposed to run from the Athabasca oil sands in Alberta to the northern coast of British Columbia.
 It would build a twin pipeline running from Bruderheim, Alberta, to Kitimat, BC.

 The proposed pipeline has polarized BC politics.
 BC Liberal Premier Christy Clark has demanded a "fair share" of its profits for the environmental risks the pipeline could pose to BC's northern coast.
 Meanwhile, the BC NDP has taken a firm stance against Northern Gateway, asserting a "Made in BC" environmental assessment that would involve consideration for First Nations rights and environmental concerns.

 Disputes can be decided in secret tribunals under FIPPA

 Van Harten wrote in another op-ed for The Toronto Star about the unprecedented secrecy that surround the three-person tribunals which judge the disputes between a foreign investor and the host country.
 Harten called this a reversal of previous Canadian government policy.

 "The turn to secrecy is an about-face for the government.
 Canada was until now a champion of openness in investor-state arbitration," Van Harten wrote.